mig8447/mig8447.github.io/_posts/2018-07-25-checking-if-a-bash-variable-is-unset.markdown

     - Linux
     - Bash
 ---
 This post explores the differences between a null (empty) variable and an unset variable in Bash.
-It also contains a snippet to check wether a variable is set or not and gives you a usecase so you can give it a real-world application.
+It also contains a snippet to check whether a variable is set or not and gives you a use case so you can give it a real-world application.
 <!--more-->

 ## TL;DR